Funnel control for boundary control systems: Proof of Proposition and Theorems

-The previous lemma is indeed the key step to prove Theorems~\ref{thm:funnel1} \& \ref{thm:funnel2} on the feasibility of the funnel controller.
+The previous proposition is indeed the key step to prove Theorems~\ref{thm:funnel1} \& \ref{thm:funnel2} on the feasibility of the funnel controller.
 By using the state transformation \eqref{eq:change2} with inversion \eqref{eq:change}, the analysis of feasibility of the funnel controller reduces to the proof of existence of a solution to the nonlinear evolution equation \eqref{eq:funnel_equation} in which the time-dependence is now extracted to the inhomogeneity.
-This is subject of the following result, which is a slight generalization of \cite[Thm.~IV.4.1]{Showalter}, where equations of type \eqref{eq:funnel_equation} with constant $\omega$ and m-monotone $\cA$ are considered.
-Thereby we will use Kato's results \cite[Thms.~1-3]{Kato}.
-Note that these statements deal as well with a slight more special situation, but can be extended to the general case presented below, as directly after the aforementioned results by Kato.
-Note as well, that in \cite{Kato} the notion of m-accretive operators $A$ is used, which means that $-A$ is m-dissipative.
+This is subject of the following result, which is a slight generalization of \cite[Thm.~IV.4.1]{Showalter}, where equations of type \eqref{eq:funnel_equation} with constant $\omega$ and m-monotone $\cA$ are considered. {For that we will use Kato's results \cite[Thms.~1-3 and the the subsequent remark]{Kato}.
+Note as well, that in \cite{Kato} the notion of m-monotonic operators $A$ is used, which means that $-A$ is m-dissipative.}